kparc/kcc/README.md

  █
 ```

+> Wherever you see █ in this document, you are cordially invited to try something on your own.

-Indeed, the title of this document seems to make sense to the k interpreter and evaluates to exactly that, and very soon you will easily infer what it actually means.
+Indeed, the title of this document seems to make sense to the 𝒌 interpreter and evaluates to exactly that, and very soon you will easily infer what it actually means.
+It is quite profound.

 ---------------------

 ### remarks on style

-As any other language, k expects a programmer to observe and follow certain conventions on coding style and terminology in order to understand the code written by the others and let their own code be understood.
-While some rules of the house of k are universal, some are not.
+As any other language, 𝒌 expects a programmer to observe and follow certain conventions on coding style and terminology in order to understand the code written by the others and let their own code be understood.
+While some rules of the house of 𝒌 are universal, some are not.

 #### annotations

-Commenting your k code is the best way not to end up coding Java for food, unless you are Arthur Whitney.
+Commenting your 𝒌 code is the best way not to end up coding Java for food, unless you are Arthur Whitney.
 We dare to assume you are not, so comments start with `/`.
 When used inline, prepend at least one space.
 Here is an annotated declaration of two variables:

 ```q
 /annotations are your friends